A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

-The system needed to grow automatically under higher volume use when additional resources were required to serve a bigger number of clients.
+The system had to automatically scale to handle higher volumes and serve more clients.
 This had to be done at a reasonable cost as well.

 High Demand